memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 # --snip--
 ```

-For _phandles_ from properties of type `phandle` or `phandles` it is possible to retrieve the node identifier using the `DT_PHANDLE` and `DT_PHANDLE_BY_IDX` devicetree macros.
+For _phandles_ from properties of type `phandle` or `phandles` it is possible to retrieve the node identifier using the `DT_PHANDLE` and `DT_PHANDLE_BY_IDX` Devicetree macros.
 The former can only be used for `phandle` types, whereas the latter is usable by both since both types provide the required macros including indices `_IDX`:

 ```c
 // Identifier of /node_refs.